willfliaw/APM_5AI29_TP/Project/Llama installation guide.md

 22. Install ollama

-    Use `pip` to install ollama as `conda`'s distribution seems to be currently broken
+    Use `pip` to install ollama (as `conda`'s distribution seems to be currently broken) and PyKEEN (as there is currently no distribution on conda's channels)

     ```bash
     pip install ollama pykeen